OFFIS-mosaik/mosaik/docs/glossary.rst

       connected to the power system; for example a multi-agent system that controls the feed-in of decentralized producers.

+   Data-flow
+      The exchange of data between two :term:`simulators <simulator>` or between the :term:`entities <entity>` of two simulators.

+      Example: the (re)active power feed-in of a PV model that is sent to a node of a power system simulator.

    Entity
       Represents an instance of a :term:`Model` within a mosaik :term:`simulation`.
 Entities can be connected to establish a data-flow